Find Free Snohomish County Public Records: Arrest, Probation & More

 No matter the order method, copies of marriage certificates cost $3 per copy.
 If the record is older than 1978 — or if office staff workers have to do more research than usual to locate it — there will be an additional fee of $8 per hour added.

-Find Out If Someone Is Divorced Through the Superior Court — The Snohomish County Superior Court’s Family Division hears marriage dissolution cases.
-You can use the Washington Courts Online Case Search tool to track down Snohomish County divorce cases online.
+Find Out if Someone Is Divorced Through the Superior Court — The Snohomish County Superior Court’s Family Division hears marriage dissolution cases.
+You can use the Washington Courts Online Case Search Tool to track down Snohomish County divorce cases online.

 To check for divorces, researchers can enter the party’s name plus the following selections from the “Advanced Filtering Options” menu: